james-millner/jamesmillner.dev/content/posts/7-GarminFitExploration/index.md

 ## Introduction

 Lately, I've been spending a ton of time delving into FIT files, hence the corny title of this article, to uncover the large amount of information they hold.
 As I've mentioned in previous posts, I'm an avid cyclist and can often be found roaming around the hills in Huddersfield.
-Although, in most cases, I'm crawling slowly up them, especially if there is a cafe or pub at the top.
+Although in most cases I'm crawling slowly up them.
+Especially if there is a cafe or pub at the top.

 Naturally, due to my profession, I've developed a keen interest in gathering as much data as possible.
 This pursuit has led me to acquire an array of sensors and trackers to stack up these values for my various cycling ventures.
-For my hardcore stats viewing, I've primarily relied on platforms like [Strava](https://strava.com/) and [VeloViewer](https://veloviewer.com/), of which the process is all automated through my Wahoo head unit.
+For my hardcore stats viewing, I've primarily relied on platforms like [Strava](https://strava.com/) and [VeloViewer](https://veloviewer.com/).
+The process is all automated through my Wahoo head unit.

 While working on various side projects that haven't seen the light of day yet, I've attempted to juggle GPX and TCX files, as they are easily exportable.
 However, I haven't given much thought to the initial format until I came across FIT.
-Therefore, I decided to write a post about Garmin FIT and share what I've been doing in this area recently.
+So I decided to write a post about Garmin FIT and share what I've been doing in this area recently.

 ## What is the FIT protocol?